the-full-stack/website/docs/llm-bootcamp/index.md

 The way AI-powered apps are built is rapidly changing:

-- Before LLMs, an idea would bottleneck on training models from scratch, and then bottleneck again on scalable deployment.
+- Before LLMs, an idea would bottleneck on training models from scratch, and then it'd bottleneck again on scalable deployment.
 - Now an MVP based on pretrained, promptable LLM models and APIs can be configured and serving users in an hour.

 An entirely new ecosystem of tools and tool vendors has formed around LLMs and LUIs.
 Even ML veterans are scrambling to orient themselves to what is now possible and figure out the most productive techniques and tools.